 This quick guide and video will show you how to print mailing address labels from Excel, in less than 5 minutes.

-It’s quick and easy to print mailing address labels yourself!
+It’s quick and easy to print labels in excel yourself!

 Step 1 : Choose Your Mailing Address Labels